Antique Dagestan Oriental Rugs

 The republic of Daghestan (now Russia) is situated in the North Caucasus mountains and is bordered on its eastern side by the Caspian Sea and to the south by Azerbaijan.
 Predominantly mountainous, it is a land rich in natural resources including oil, natural gas, coal, and many other minerals.
 Although the name Dagestan literally means Land of Mountains, with over 1,800 rivers and 250 miles of coastline along the Caspian, it is also a land with an abundant supply of mineral-rich water.

 With a population of 3 million Dagestan is Russia's most heterogeneous, ethnically-diverse republic that, although Russian is the official language, features more than 30 commonly-spoken local languages.
 Prominent among these languages (and groups) are the Avar, Dargin, Kumyk, Lezgian, Laks, Azerbaijani, Tabasaran and Chechen.
-For all its diversity Daghestan remains, particularly - unstable.
+For all its diversity Daghestan remains, politically - volatile.

 Currently Nejad is offering the following antique Dagestan carpets for sale: Caucasian Dagestan